wiffbi/Pocket_Dial/README.markdown

 Download and install the MIDI Remote Script (see Installation).

-On the Pocket Dial, select **Preset 111** (rel-two-compl 64-79) by setting the DIP selector to 01110110.
+On the Pocket Dial, select **Preset 85** (Reaktor 0-15 Mchn) by setting the DIP selector to 00101010.
 Make sure, the Pocket Dial sends on channel 1 – press the CHN-Button and turn encoder 1 to set the global MIDI channel to 1.